-BRAC’s “Targeting Ultra Poor Program” assists the ultra-poor population to graduate from extreme poverty, get access to mainstream development programs and establish sustainable livelihood improvement.
+BRAC’s ‘Targeting Ultra Poor Programme’ assists the ultra poor population to graduate from extreme poverty, get access to mainstream development programmes and establish sustainable livelihood improvement.
 Photo: BRAC

 These talks tackled a tough question, how can we transform the economic lives of the ultra-poor?
 This will probably be the most important question in global development efforts in the coming years.
 I’ll explain why, but first let me share with you just a few of the exciting results from Bangladesh.

-BRAC is a poverty alleviation organization famous for its early pioneering of microfinance, providing small loans so that people can set up micro-enterprises and generate more income for themselves.
-However, people at the very bottom of the ladder are often too disadvantaged to be able to benefit from microfinance, so in 2002, BRAC established a new program called “Targeting the Ultra Poor.”
+BRAC is a poverty alleviation organisation famous for its early pioneering of microfinance, providing small loans so that people can set up microenterprises and generate more income for themselves.
+However, people at the very bottom of the ladder are often too disadvantaged to be able to benefit from microfinance, so in 2002 BRAC established a new programme called ‘Targeting the Ultra Poor’.

-It’s designed to reach the poorest and most marginalized women who have no land, very little or no education, and are typically scraping by on extremely low and unreliable seasonal wages, making them and their families highly vulnerable in famine and other shocks.
-BRAC gives them productive assets (such as cows, poultry or land), which they can use to create income, as well as skills training, health care and home visits.
+It’s designed to reach the poorest and most marginalised women who have no land, very little or no education, and are typically scraping by on extremely low and unreliable seasonal wages, making them and their families highly vulnerable in famine and other shocks.
+BRAC gives them productive assets (such as cows, poultry or land), which they can use to create income, as well as skills training, healthcare and home visits.

-Two features are key: the program involves whole communities, not just individuals, to address problems of exclusion, and structured support is in place for a sustained period of two years.
-The program doesn’t aim to give short-term relief; it’s about permanently changing people’s lives.
+Two features are key: the programme involves whole communities, not just individuals, to address problems of exclusion, and structured support is in place for a sustained period of two years.
+The programme doesn’t aim to give short-term relief; it’s about permanently changing people’s lives.